heartnetkung/XT-neighbor/readme.md

   - No, but contribution is welcomed.
 - Is there a CPU version?
   - Yes.
 The CPU version (also implemented by the same author) is included in a Python library toolkit for immune repertoire analysis called [Pyrepseq](https://github.com/andim/pyrepseq) (the function is pyrepseq.nn.symdel).
 In fact for average-load task, it is more convenient to use that package since it's pip-installable, whereas this package requires GPU, CUDA driver/SDK installation.
 The sample code can be seen in this [Google Colab.](https://colab.research.google.com/drive/1Tsv5Yiinj6PPJdp58-fch_gCm_AbQ5vs#scrollTo=roHKguZq4F6N)
+- How can I be confident about the correctness of this approach coming from biology background?
+  - We provide this [Colab Notebook](https://colab.research.google.com/drive/1Tsv5Yiinj6PPJdp58-fch_gCm_AbQ5vs#scrollTo=FKQHIC8J4L1c) to present the correctness of our approach by showing that our approach produce the same correct result as the one produce by simple for-loop approach.
+In addition, if you find a bug or mistake, you can use that code as a template for bug report as well.

 ## Citation
 ```bibtex